Prathamdoshi/Weather-Data-Analysis/README.md

 The purpose of this project was to further master skills in `API Calls` and transforming the data into analyzable and insightful format.
 For this project, 500 random cities were generated and their weather data was collected using `openweathermapy`.
 This project also used `citipy` module to find the nearest cities based on the random combination of latitude and longitude generated.

 ## Objective
 This project's objective as to find relation between `Latitude` and different weather data variables such as `Temprature, Cloudiness, Wind Speed & Humidity`.
 By latitude, the data had the equator line as the point of reference.
-Overall, trying to measure the effect of equator on factos such as `Temprature, Cloudiness, Wind Speed`.
+Overall, trying to measure the effect of equator on factors such as `Temprature, Cloudiness, Wind Speed`.

 ## Approach
 ```